Dawn Marie Blake

 I have a Masters degree in Clinical Counselling from the University of Chester and I am a registered member of the BACP.
 I began training in 2016 following a long career in the commercial world.
 I have worked with both private and NHS referred clients suffering from a wide variety of challenges.

-I have completed levels 1-3 in the Gottman Couples Method Therapy and use this in my work with couples.
+I completed levels 1-3 in the Gottman Couples Method Therapy in 2021 and use this in my work with couples.
 I am currently enrolled in a Doctoral Programme at the University of Chester with a focus on couples counselling and relationship work.
+I specialise in helping couples cope with the aftermath of an affair or betrayal and also those encountering challenges with communication, conflict and connection.

 I am an inclusive practitioner and as a member of the BACP, I work according to its code of conduct and ethical guidelines.